enova/pgl_ddl_deploy/README.md

 - `drop_tags`: the set of command tags for which the drop event triggers will fire.
   Change with caution.
 These are defaulted to the appropriate default set for either `include_schema_regex` or `include_only_repset_tables`.
+- `exclude_alter_table_subcommands`: if you want to exclude certain `ALTER TABLE` subcommand tags, here is the place to do it.
+The standard list can be found as the function `pgl_ddl_deploy.common_exclude_alter_table_subcommands()`.
+You can also simply choose only select tags from this list to exclude.
+- `ddl_only_replication`: for use with `include_schema_regex` only.
+Allows you to only replicate the schema without auto-adding tables to replication.
+This is useful in particular if you want to keep the structure of two systems fully synchronized, but you don't necessarily want to replicate data for all tables.

 There is already a pattern of schemas excluded always that you need not worry about.
 You can view them in this function: